 Watch this Full Stack Web Development Course video:

-Angular Application Creation and Architecture
+Angular Application Architecture

 To create an Angular application with Angular CLI, we have to run the following command in our terminal:

 Note: The name of our application is ‘intellipaat-demo’, and you can name your application to anything you like.

 When we run the above command, Angular CLI will automatically generate a project with the name specified in the command.
 It will also create all the relevant files and directories for our project as shown in the following screenshot:

 After all the files have been created, we can locate all these files in our system in a directory that is named after the name of our project.
 We will find that our project has a whole lot of files.
 We don’t have to worry if we have no idea about all these files.
 The files of our concern right now are in a folder named ‘app’.
 It contains five files as shown in the screenshot below:

 Now to run this demo application that we have just created, we will move to the directory of our project using the cd command as shown below: